 *See website for more information*

-We collect personal information of our clients, including participants in our programs, parents and visitors to our facilities.
+We collect personal information of our staff and clients, including participants in our programs, parents and visitors to our facilities.
 When we receive personal information about you, we will handle it in accordance with the Privacy Act and the APPs.
 We only collect personal information if it is reasonably necessary for one or more of our functions or activities.

 We will give you the option of remaining anonymous or using a pseudonym in your dealings with us, provided that it is lawful or practical to do so.